AGDevX/Owl/README.md

 # Tech Debt

-- Add http errors to redux slices to help with troubleshooting network errors
+- Redirect to an error page from a Thunk in case of critical errors from which we cannot recover
-- Redirect to an error page from a Thunk in case of critical errors from which we cannot recovered
+  - `redux-first-history` is not compatible with React Router DOM's `RouterProvider` (https://github.com/salvoravida/redux-first-history/issues/95)
 - Switch to using eslint.config.js when the ESLint extension better supports it